 Many steps are required to ensure that the data properly reflect the situations they intend to describe and that data are comparable across countries.
-The DHS Program has developed standard procedures, methodologies, and manuals to guide the survey process.
+The DHS Program has developed standard procedures, methodologies, manuals, and videos to guide the survey process.

 Geographic Information System (GIS)